NsccTruroIT/OSYS1200/6-Tools_and_Software/index.md

 19. In the Settings window, click **Apps** $\rightarrow$ **Apps & features** and verify that 7-Zip is not in the list of installed apps. **Grab a screenshot!**
 20. Close all open windows.

 ## Activity 7 – UWP Apps

-1. On the taskbar, click Microsoft Store.
+1. On the taskbar, click **Microsoft Store**.
-2. In the Microsoft Store window, in the Search box, type Whiteboard and then press Enter.
+2. In the Microsoft Store window, in the Search box, type `Whiteboard` and then press Enter.
 3. In the list of search results, click **Microsoft Whiteboard**.
-4. Read the information about Microsoft Whiteboard and then click **Get**.
+4. Read the information about Microsoft Whiteboard and then click **Get** (or **Install**).
-5. In the Use across your devices dialog box, click **No, thanks**.
+5.  **If** a "Use across your devices" dialog box appears, click **No, thanks**.
+(This pop-up may not always appear).
 6. Wait while Microsoft Whiteboard downloads and installs.
 7. Close the Microsoft Store window.
 8. Right-click the Start button and then click **Windows PowerShell (Admin)**.
-9. In the User Account Control dialog box, click Yes.
+9. In the User Account Control dialog box, click **Yes**.
-10. At the Windows PowerShell prompt, to view a list of installed packages, type `Get-AppPackage` and then press Enter.
-Microsoft Whiteboard appears at the end of the list. **Screenshot it!**
+10. At the Windows PowerShell prompt, to view a list of all installed packages, type `Get-AppPackage` and then press Enter.
+This list will be very long!
+Microsoft Whiteboard will appear in the list. **Grab a screenshot.**
-11. To display a simplified list, type `Get-AppPackage | Format-List Name` and then press Enter.
+11. To display a simplified list of just the names, type `Get-AppPackage | Format-List Name` and then press Enter.
-12. To view only information about Microsoft Whiteboard, type `Get-AppPackage -Name Microsoft.Whiteboard` and then press Enter.
+12. To view only information about Microsoft Whiteboard, type the command below and press Enter.
+    * *(Note: We must use asterisks `*` as wildcards because the full package name is complex (e.g., `Microsoft.Whiteboard_123...`).
+This command finds any package with 'Whiteboard' in its name.)*

+    `Get-AppPackage -Name *Whiteboard*`

-13. To remove Microsoft Whiteboard, type `Get-AppPackage -Name Microsoft.Whiteboard | Remove-AppPackage` and then press Enter. **Screenshot it!**
+13. To remove Microsoft Whiteboard, type the command below and press Enter.
+This command finds the Whiteboard package (using the wildcard) and "pipes" that object to the `Remove-AppPackage` command.

+    `Get-AppPackage -Name *Whiteboard* | Remove-AppPackage`

+    **Grab a screenshot** (showing the command being run).
+14. **(New Step)** To verify that the app is gone, run the find command again:

+    `Get-AppPackage -Name *Whiteboard*`

+    The command should now return no results, proving the removal was successful.
-14. Close the Windows PowerShell window.
+15. Close the Windows PowerShell window.